The Lower Merion Soccer Club is the result of the merger of four small soccer

 LMSC also took over control of the Philadelphia Frenzy, the women's team which

-competes in the W-League of the USISL.
+competed in the W-League of the USISL.

 for the New York / New Jersey Metrostars of MLS, our country's top professional league.